brainlife/docs/docs/tutorial/cortex-tissue-mapping.md

     * For tensor, select the tensor output generated above by clicking the drop-down menu and finding the appropriate dataset.
     * For noddi, select the NODDI output generated above by clicking the drop-down menu and finding the appropriate dataset.
     * For warp, select the warp output generated above by clicking the drop-down menu and finding the appropriate dataset.
+    * In the Advanced section, select the Freesurfer parcellation of choice by clicking the drop-down menu and finding the appropriate parcellation.
+For this tutorial, we will use the Destrieux Atlas (aparc.a2009s).
     * Leave all other options as defaults
     * Select the box for 'Archive all output datasets when finished'
         * For 'Dataset Tags,' type and enter 'noddi_dti_cortex'